Vijayasree

 Vijayasree was an Indian actress who predominantly worked in Malayalam cinema in the 1970s.
-She acted in many movies opposite Prem Nazir and have also worked in Tamil, Hindi, Telugu and Kannada films.
+She acted in many movies opposite Prem Nazir and also worked in Tamil, Hindi, Telugu and Kannada films.

 Biography

 Vijaysree was born in a Malayali family, to Vasu Pillai and Vijayamma.
 Her roots are from Travancore–Cochin (present-day Kerala, India).

 Her first appearance onscreen was in the Tamil film Chitthi (1966).
 Her first film in Malayalam was Poojapushpam (1969), directed by the patriarch Thikkurissy Sukumaran Nair.
 She ended up being a part of 3 of the 6 movies Thikkurissy directed in his prolific career as a director.
 She also got to share screen space with the leading lady of the times, Sheela in her debut movie itself.

 She gained popularity due to her beauty in the Malayalam film history.
 She was a contemporary of the popular Malayalam actress Jayabharathi.
 Her most notable films are Angathattu (1973), Postmane Kananilla (1972), Lanka Dahanam (1971), Maravil Thirivu Sookshikkuka (1972), Pacha Nottukal (1973), Taxi Car (1972), Aromalunni (1972) and Ponnapuram Kotta (1973).
 In all these films, she starred opposite Prem Nazir and the Prem Nazir-Vijayasree pair created biggest hits in box office.
-"Theirs was the most successful pair in Malayalam cinema ever, I cannot think of a single film of theirs flopping." says R. Gopalakrishnan, one of the senior-most still photographers in Malayalam cinema.
+"Theirs was the most successful pair in Malayalam cinema ever, I cannot think of a single film of theirs flopping," said R. Gopalakrishnan, one of the senior-most still photographers in Malayalam cinema.
 Many of her movies are directed by Kunchacko.
-At the end of her career, she parted ways with Kunchacko and joined with P. Subramaniam.
+At the end of her career, she parted ways with Kunchacko and started working with P. Subramaniam.

 She also acted in a number of Tamil films but in supporting roles.
 She had played an important role in Babu (1971), a Sivaji Ganesan starrer, as the pair of Sivaji who is killed early in the story.
 She had also acted opposite Gemini Ganesh in Chitthi, a hit.
 Other notable ones are Deivamagan (1970), Adhe Kangal (1967) and Kulavilakku (1968).